BigColaXD/codex-redteam-mode/README.md

 Its goal is not to turn Codex into an automated attack platform.

-## Project Description

-- This repository is a **general GitHub repository**

-- It should not contain personal local paths, private target data, or user-specific tool preferences.

-- Documentation descriptions must be consistent with the current actual runtime behavior and cannot be written as "what is planned".

 ## Why Do This Project?

 Many "persistent red team hints" ultimately lead to two bad outcomes: